Substance Use Disorders in Older Adults

 - You have mood swings or feel sad or depressed.

-If you have any of these signs, it may not mean you have a drug or alcohol problem.
+If you have any of these signs, it may not mean you have substance use disorder.
 Many of the signs listed here also can be signs of health problems many older adults have.
 Changes in behavior also could be signs of stress.

 If medicine misuse is the problem, sometimes talking to a doctor, friend, or family member about the problem can help.
 Treatment could be as simple as learning more about your medicines and organizing how you take them.
 You may be able to work with your doctor to cut back on how many medicines you take or make it easier to take them.